 - Provides a diversity of learning modalities and styles

-Speaker Terms & Conditions
+Pre-Conference Workshop Presenter Terms & Conditions

-Speakers will be expected to adhere to the following rules and guidelines if selected:
+Presenters will be expected to adhere to the following rules and guidelines if selected:

 - All materials, workshop content and presentation must not violate any proprietary or personal rights of others, is factually accurate, and contains nothing libelous or otherwise unlawful.
-Presentations should be the speakers’ own original work and any necessary permissions or license are obtained legally from any persons or organizations whose material is included or used in the presentation.
+Presentations should be the presenters' own original work and any necessary permissions or license are obtained legally from any persons or organizations whose material is included or used in the presentation.